Mizari/herast/examples/passives/README.md

 Passive scripts (called scheme storages) export schemes via register_storage_scheme function.
-These registered schemes can be turned on/off in Storage View or via herapi (enable_storage_in_idb, disable_storage_in_idb etc).
+These storages can be enabled/disabled in Storage View or via herapi (enable_storage_in_idb, disable_storage_in_idb etc).